A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 \section{Vector-host model with static protective behaviour}

-In this section, we introduce the base model (a small extension of Ross-Macdonald model to include non-human hosts) which will later be extended, first by assuming a division of the human population in individuals who protect themselves against mosquito bites and individuals who do not, then by allowing all individuals, regardless of their current epidemic state, to dynamically change their stance on protective behaviour, through the inclusion of the explicit dynamics of the information index; see also \Cref{remark_roosa}.
-In particular, we will focus on the effects of the information index on the transient dynamics of the epidemic.
+In this section, we introduce the baseline model (a slight extension of the Ross--Macdonald framework incorporating non-human hosts).
+This model will later be extended to account for a division of the human population into individuals who adopt protective measures against mosquito bites and those who do not.
+At this stage, behaviour is assumed to be fixed.
+In the following section, we will allow individuals, irrespective of their epidemiological status, to switch dynamically between behavioural states.

-Let $H$ denote the total human population.
-We assume that the population is constant over time, i.e. it is closed and there are no births nor deaths.
-Moreover, we assume that vectors can also feed on another, non-human population, whose individuals do not contribute to the spread of the infection, i.e. biting such an individual results in a ``wasted'' bite from the infection standpoint.
-We will refer to $L$ as the ``effective'' population size of ``non-competent'' hosts, meaning that $L/(H+L)$ is the probability that a mosquito bite is on a ``non-competent'' host (and thus $H/(H+L)$ that a bite is on a human host).
+Let $H$ denote the total human population size.
+We assume $H$ is constant over time (a closed population with no births or deaths).
+We also assume that the vector can take blood meals from a non-human host population whose individuals do not participate in transmission, i.e. a bite on a non-human host is ``wasted'' from the standpoint of infection spread.
+We will refer to $L$ as the ``effective'' population size of ``non-competent'' hosts; thus, $L/(H+L)$ is the probability that a mosquito bite falls on a ``non-competent'' host, and $H/(H+L)$ is the probability that it falls on a human host.

-As for the epidemiological dynamics, we assume that the basic model is of SIR-SI type (Susceptible -- Infected -- Recovered without demography for humans, i.e. we assume permanent immunity after recovery; Susceptible -- Infected with demography for mosquitoes, since their average lifespan is orders of magnitude smaller than the average human lifespan).
-For the sake of simplicity, we neglect the incubation periods in mosquitoes and hosts, during which mosquitoes [or hosts] have been infected, but cannot yet infect hosts [or mosquitoes].
-As well known, the inclusion of the extrinsic (the one in mosquitoes) incubation period decreases the value of $R_0$, but for the rest has minor effects on the dynamics \cite{macdonal1957,PuglieseReview}.
+As for the epidemiological dynamics, we assume an SIR--SI framework.
+Humans follow an SIR model without demography, i.e. we assume no births or deaths, and permanent immunity after recovery.
+Mosquitoes follow an SI model with demography since their average lifespan is orders of magnitude shorter than that of humans.
+For simplicity, we neglect the incubation periods in both mosquitoes and hosts, during which individuals are infected but not yet infectious.
+It is well-known that including the extrinsic incubation period (the one in mosquitoes) reduces the value of $R_0$, while having only minor effects on the qualitative dynamics of the system~\citep{macdonal1957,PuglieseReview}.

-Thus, in the absence of protective behaviour, the dynamics is described by the following system of Ordinary Differential Equations (ODEs) \cite{esteva1998, nishiura2006}:
+Thus, in the absence of protective behaviour, the dynamics is described by the following system of ODEs~\citep{esteva1998, nishiura2006}: